Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups

-While existing approaches shed light on category-specific biases (e.g., gender or ethnicity), they overlook a more general dimension of group-based evaluations, which social psychology describe as social identity biases \cite{tajfel2004social,deshpande-etal-2023-toxicity}.
+While existing approaches shed light on category-specific biases (e.g., gender or ethnicity), they overlook a more general dimension of intergroup sentiment, which social psychology describes as social identity biases \cite{tajfel2004social,deshpande-etal-2023-toxicity}.
 According to social identity and self-categorization theories, when group identity is salient, individuals show more favorable attitudes toward their ingroup and more negative attitudes toward outgroups.
 Importantly, these asymmetries do not necessarily take the same form: they may reflect greater warmth toward the ingroup, harsher judgments of the outgroup, or both \citep{brewer-1999-ingroup-love,hewstone-rubin-willis-2002}.
-Recent work suggests that English-centric LLMs reproduce similar dynamics: \citet{huGenerativeLanguageModels2025} show that LLMs display systematic asymmetries when prompted with ingroup (``We are'') versus outgroup (``They are'') framings.
-Drawing on social identity theory, this approach provides a framework for detecting ingroup solidarity and outgroup hostility in LLMs.
-However, this line of research has been centered on Western-based LLMs and contexts, leaving other linguistic and cultural settings underexplored.
-In comparison, work on Chinese LLMs remains scarce, with only a handful of studies examining how these models reflect issues in Chinese society \cite{liu2025comparing,liu2025evaluating}.
-To our knowledge, systematic investigations of ingroup–outgroup framing in Chinese LLMs remain limited.
-This gap is particularly significant given the linguistic characteristics of Chinese, such as the gendered distinction between third-person pronouns (\begin{CJK*}{UTF8}{gbsn}``他们'' vs. ``她们''\end{CJK*} (\textit{tāmen}), which serves as the default plural form for mixed-gender or gender-unspecified groups, and the explicitly marked feminine plural \begin{CJK*}{UTF8}{gbsn}她们\end{CJK*} (\textit{tāmen})~\cite{li1989mandarin,huang2009syntax}.
+Recent work suggests that English-centric LLMs reproduce similar dynamics~\citet{huGenerativeLanguageModels2025}, showing that LLMs display systematic asymmetries when prompted with ingroup (``We are'') versus outgroup (``They are'') framings.
+Other linguistic and cultural settings, however, remain underexplored.
+In the Chinese setting, in particular, only a handful of studies examined how language models may reflect social biases~\cite{liu2025comparing,liu2025evaluating}.
+This gap is particularly significant given the linguistic characteristics of Chinese, such as the distinction between \begin{CJK*}{UTF8}{gbsn}他们\end{CJK*} (\textit{tāmen}), which serves as the default plural form for mixed-gender or gender-unspecified groups, and the explicitly marked feminine plural \begin{CJK*}{UTF8}{gbsn}她们\end{CJK*} (\textit{tāmen})~\cite{li1989mandarin,huang2009syntax}.
 This morphological distinction provides a precise handle to test whether the use of feminine-marked pronouns induces sentiment asymmetries relative to the default baseline.

-This study examines ten representative Chinese-based LLMs, covering both base and instruction-tuned variants, to address three specific research questions: \begin{itemize} \item \textbf{RQ1:} Do Chinese-based LLMs exhibit social identity biases? \item \textbf{RQ2:} How do social identity biases differ across gender and different social groups representing Chinese society? \item \textbf{RQ3:} Are social identity biases present in real-world interactions in Chinese language between users and chatbots? \end{itemize} Building on the methodology of \citet{huGenerativeLanguageModels2025}, we design Chinese-specific ingroup and outgroup prompts that explicitly incorporate gendered pronouns, enabling the detection of asymmetries unique to the language in a dataset of over \num{297600} generated texts (Study 1).
-To complement these controlled experiments, we further analyze \num{4079} conversations from the WildChat corpus \cite{zhao2024wildchat}, comparing model behavior in experimental settings with that observed in naturalistic Chinese dialogue (Study 2).
-In both cases, our evaluation relies on sentiment analysis combined with logistic regression to systematically assess social identity biases.